-Sumitomo Corporation began wood pellet production in July 2017, when it acquired a 47.6% stake in the Canadian company Pacific Bioenergy (PBEC).
-PBEC boasts the second-largest wood pellet production capacity in Canada, a country world-renowned for its rich forestry resources.
+Sumitomo Corporation began wood pellet production in July 2017, when it acquired a stake in the Canadian company Pacific Bioenergy, the second-largest wood pellet producer in Canada.

-Wood pellet is a type of biofuel made from compacted sawdust, plane shavings, and other industrial waste, along with hitherto wasted wood such as thinnings and logging residue.
+Wood pellet is a type of biofuel made from compacted sawdust, plane shavings, and industrial waste, and other wasted wood such as thinnings and logging residue.
 By finely pulverizing and compressing the wood into pellets, the wood is made easier and cheaper to transport, and capable of yielding greater thermal efficiency.

-Eyeing the future growth of biomass fuel demand, Sumitomo Corporation has also been investing in and participating in the management of Cosan Biomassa since February 2016.
-Cosan Biomassa develops pellet fuel made from sugarcane residue.
+Sumitomo Corporation has also been investing in and participating in the management of Raizen Biomassa since February 2016.
+Raizen Biomassa develops pellet fuel made from sugarcane residue.
 It is a subsidiary of Brazilian firm Cosan S.A.
-Industria e Comercio, the world’s largest sugar manufacturer.
+Industria e Comercio, one of the world’s largest sugar manufacturer.